Ethiopia Appoints Senior TPLF Official As Head Of Tigray Interim Govt - UrduPoint

 The agreement had stipulated the establishment of an "inclusive" interim regional administration until elections can be held.

-The TPLF, which once dominated Ethiopian politics, had been officially designated a terrorist organisation in May 2021, six months after the Tigray war began.
+The TPLF, which dominated Ethiopian politics for three decades until Abiy took office in 2018, had been officially designated a terrorist organisation in May 2021, six months after the Tigray war began.